 Overview

-The COUNT() function allows you to get the number of records that match a specific condition.
+The COUNT() function allows you to retrieve the number of records that match a specific condition.
+It can be used with any data type supported by Oxla, and the output will be returned as a BIGINT.

-The output will return the number of rows in a table regardless of the input types.
+The output will indicate the total number of rows in a table, regardless of the input types.

 Examples